piscisvolans/piscisvolans.github.io/about.md

 title: "About"
 ---

 I'm a graduate student in the [physics department](http://physics.illinois.edu/) at the University of Illinois at Urbana-Champaign, where I do research on quantum information with [a group of awesome people](http://research.physics.illinois.edu/QI/Photonics/).
+I also help answer science questions on the physics department's [Ask the Van](http://van.physics.illinois.edu/qa/) Q&A website.

 I get excited about good writing, especially good science writing.
 I like to think about why some explanations of difficult subjects succeed&mdash;and why so many others fail.
 What great things could happen if we all understood each other?